 4. George Frideric Handel

-Handel spent his early years composing in Hamburg but bounced around a little before eventually settling down in London, England in 1712.
+Although Handel spent his early years composing in Hamburg, he led a somewhat nomadic life before he finally settled in London, England, in 1712.

 5. Richard Strauss

 Richard Georg Strauss, not to be mistaken for the Austrian composer Johann Strauss II, was one of the few composers who chose to stay in Germany for most of his career.

 Born in Munich in 1864, his early exposure to music came from his father, a principal French Horn player in the Munich Court Orchestra.